Belmond Grand Hotel Timeo

 Via Doccia 4, Fiesole

-This is one of those hotels that manages to make itself the destination, rather than Florence—while the city is within striking distance (15-minutes away by car), you won’t really want to leave the hotel’s gorgeous terraced gardens, stunning city views, and chic suites.
+This is one of those hotels that manages to make itself the destination, rather than Florence ( check out our winter guide to the city here)—while the city is within striking distance (15-minutes away by car), you won’t really want to leave the hotel’s gorgeous terraced gardens, stunning city views, and chic suites.
 The villa—which dates back to the 15th century—used to be a monastery, and it is said that Michelangelo carved its façade.
 There's also a fantastic cookery school on site where guests can partake in immersive cooking lessons taught by Executive Chef Attilio Di Fabrizio.
 For littles, the Young Chefs Academy is a fun way to spend an afternoon.

 Capri Palace Hotel & Spa